 The legislation also introduces a leverage ratio measure.
-The Basel Committee is using the period to 2017 to test a minimum Tier 1 leverage ratio of 3.0%.
-At 31 December 2017, the Society's Tier 1 leverage ratio is 10.1% (2016: 9.8%).
+At 31 December 2018, the Society's Tier 1 leverage ratio is 10.3% (2017: 10.1%).
+This is above the minimum level currently set at 3%.

 There is still further work to be completed by the European Banking Authority (EBA) and the PRA to embed the changes in legislation across the sector and the Society will continue to monitor this area and comply with necessary reporting changes as they arise.